ati-ozgur/course-nn-deep-learning/Projects.md

 6. Conclusion

-I prefer brief to long reports.
+I prefer brief reports to long reports.

+# Plagiarism

+- What is it?
+- How to avoid it.

+# Academic Phrase Bank

+# Editing vs Drafting